dlb007/David-starter-academic-NEW/content/authors/admin/_index.md

 - Visitors
 ---

-David Bailey is researcher and Texts and Technology PhD Student in relation digital media at the University of Central Florida.
+David Bailey is currently a research student of Texts and Technology PhD in relation digital media at the University of Central Florida.
 His research interests include digital media, mobile filmmaking and programmable remote direction in storytelling.
 He leads the way on academic digital filmmaking formats, which develops self-reconfiguring capture, systems of self-organizing digital video, and mobile device interplay.
+Background stems from media production with the Orlando Magic and Seaworld Entertainment working as a Technical Director with technical film production experience on such films as First of May, Waterboy, Half Baked, and thesis Soda Pop.